sjmarsnc/EmployeeTracker/README.md

 * Remove an employee
 * Update the role of an employee
 * Update the manager of an employee
-* Update the salary associated with a role

 The data is stored in tables with keys linking them as shown below: